MemCast: Memory-Driven Time Series Forecasting with Experience-Conditioned Reasoning: Experiments

-\paragraph{Ablation on Dynamic Confidence Adaptation.} Figure~\ref{fig:ablation_reflection} presents the ablation results on dynamic confidence adaptation across multiple datasets.
+Figure~\ref{fig:ablation_reflection} presents the ablation results on dynamic confidence adaptation across multiple datasets.
 The variant with dynamic confidence adaptation consistently achieves lower MSE and MAE than the one without adaptation, with particularly noticeable improvements on the highly volatile NP and PJM datasets.
 This may indicate that dynamically updating confidence helps stabilize the reasoning process when facing rapidly changing conditions.
-On long-term benchmarks such as ETTh and ETTm, dynamic confidence adaptation also leads to consistent.
+On long-term benchmarks such as ETTh and ETTm, dynamic confidence adaptation also leads to consistent improvements.
 These observations suggest that, beyond highly volatile scenarios, confidence updating remains beneficial for maintaining reliable performance over extended forecasting horizons.
 Overall, the results indicate that enabling the memory to continuously evolve during testing contributes to more stable performance.
+This further confirms that adaptively calibrating the reliability of memory entries is important for reusing experience under changing temporal patterns.